Everything You Need To Know About Solar Lights

 You also have the option to adjust the intensity of the lights.
 For example, during the short days of winter, your solar lights will be able to soak up enough sunshine to burn at lower intensities throughout the night.
 Just remember to adjust your brightness intensity setting on your solar module when the sun starts setting earlier.

 Will solar lights work in the shade?

-While you can still get some illumination from solar lights that are placed in shady spots, you won’t get maximum performance from your lights.
-Solar lights rely on abundant sunshine, converting the sun’s rays and storing the energy in the built-in battery.
-Most efficient solar lights require at least 10-12 hours of sun exposure every day to achieve a full charge, and substandard options require even more.
-If you want to get the best possible performance from your solar lights, place them in spots that receive abundant, unfiltered sunshine, every day.
+While you can still get some illumination from solar lights that are placed in shade, you won’t get maximum performance from your lights.
+Solar lights rely on abundant sunshine as they convert the sun’s rays and store the energy in the built-in battery.
+Most efficient solar lights require at least 10-12 hours of sun exposure every day to achieve a full charge and substandard options require even more.
+If you want to get the best possible performance from your solar lights, place them in spots that receive abundant and unfiltered sunshine every day.

 How many lumens is a good solar light?

 Substandard solar lights require more sunlight to run than high-quality models.
 They have trouble efficiently soaking up, storing, and releasing sunshine, so it often takes them a few days of full sun exposure before they can burn brightly for an entire night.
 Meanwhile, top-tier solar lights only need 10-12 hours of sun exposure for a full charge to burn all night at a maximum lumen rating of 200.
-That’s more than enough light to highlight your landscape, create a safe, well-lit perimeter around your property, light paths and walkways and so much more.
+That’s more than enough light to highlight your landscape, create a safe, well-lit perimeter around your property, or light paths and walkways.

 What should I look for when buying solar lights?

 When it comes to solar lights, quality matters.
 While it can be cheaper to pick up a generic solar light at your nearest home improvement chain store, you get what you pay for.
 These lights often last only a few seasons, and their batteries often don’t hold enough of a charge to provide consistent illumination overnight.